gobstones/gobstones-gbb-parser/README.md

 # gobstones-gbb-parser

-A Gobstones Board Parser and Unparser.
+A Gobstones Board Parser and Stringifier.

 ## Gobstones Board Language Specification

-The Gobstones Board Language is a language for specifying boards for the Gobstones Language.
+The Gobstones Board Language is a declarative language for specifying boards for the Gobstones Language.
 The language follows the following EBNF spec:

 ```
 Main ->	FormatDeclaration __